 - Make sure you have all the vaccinations you need for your destination, including your COVID-19 vaccination

 - Have a safety net in case things go wrong – international health insurance will enable you to access private treatment if you’re injured or become ill

-FAQ for the safest countries in the world
+FAQ for the safest countries in the world in 2023

 According to travel company Bounce, Ireland is the most welcoming place for female travellers.
 Austria is second and Norway third.

 To come up with their list, the company looked at a number of factors, including the percentage of women who have experienced violence from their partner, the number of women homicide victims and the percentage of women who feel safe walking alone at night.